Social Credit Party of Canada: Clark minority government

 Joe Clark's Progressive Conservatives formed a minority government after the 1979 federal election.
 The Socreds had just enough seats to give the Tories a majority in the House of Commons.
-However, Clark declared that he would govern as if he had a majority and refused to grant the small Social Credit caucus the official party status it wanted or make concessions to the party in order to gain its votes.
+Clark, however, declared that he would govern as if he had a majority and refused to grant the small Social Credit caucus the official party status it wanted or make concessions to the party in order to gain its votes.
 Clark convinced one Socred MP, Richard Janelle from Lotbinière, to cross the floor and join the government caucus.
 In December 1979, the remaining five members of the Social Credit caucus demanded that the Conservatives amend their budget to allocate the controversial gas tax revenues to Quebec.
 Clark refused and the Socreds abstained in a vote on a motion of non-confidence, which, along with several Conservative party members not being able to attend the vote, caused the government to fall.

 While Roy cited a prior precedent in then-leader Réal Caouette having the party abstain in a motion of non-confidence in the government of Lester B. Pearson in 1968, his doing the same would prove to be a disastrous and, ultimately, fatal miscalculation.
 Whereas the make-up of the 1968 parliament had been such that the motion of non-confidence in Pearson had little realistic chance of succeeding (and Caouette's abstention definitively ended any chance of it doing so), the margins in the 1979 parliament were sufficiently tight that, had the Socreds supported the government and even one of the absent Progressive Conservative MPs been present, the motion of non-confidence would have tied on votes and, according to tradition, been defeated by the speaker's casting vote.
 Moreover, both of the party's major bases of support were alienated by the abstention, with the Quebec nationalist faction seeing Socreds as being ineffective at representing the province's interests, and the social conservative faction being enraged that the party had effectively offered former prime minister Pierre Trudeau, who had intended to resign as Liberal Party leader until Clark's government fell, a route back into power.
 In the 1980 election the Socreds' popular vote fell to 1.7 percent, and it lost its remaining seats.
+All five Socred MPs lost to Liberal challengers, though all but one of them finished a close second in their ridings.

-The death of the Social Credit candidate in the riding of Frontenac, Quebec, resulted in the postponement of the election in that riding to March 24, 1980.
+The death of Social Credit candidate Nelson Lassard in the riding of Frontenac, Quebec, resulted in the postponement of the election in that riding to March 24, 1980.
 Fabien Roy sought to return to the House of Commons in that by-election, but lost to the Liberal candidate.
 Roy resigned as leader on November 1, 1980.
-The party would never again win a seat in the House of Commons, or even come close to doing so.
+The party would never come remotely close to winning a seat in the House of Commons again.